Frequently Asked Questions

-Because we are a ‘college and career success’ organization that focuses on rigorous academic preparation, we look for mentors who have the personal life experience to help motivate a high school student to perform well in and out of the classroom, explore career options, and prepare for a successful transition to a selective 4-year college.
+Because we are a ‘college prep and career readiness’ organization that focuses on rigorous academic preparation, we look for mentors who have the personal life experience to help motivate a high school student to perform well in and out of the classroom, explore career options, and prepare for a successful transition to a selective 4-year college.

 We prefer that prospective mentors hold a bachelor’s degree from a 4-year college or university and have established themselves in a career for a minimum of three years after graduation.